Harvest Academy proudly utilizes the Bob Jones and A Beka Curriculum.

 The A Beka Curriculum: Excellence in Education from a Christian Perspective, provides Christian Schools with outstanding curriculum and textbooks built on a foundation of academic excellence and Christian character.

-Faith Academy has also embraced educating our students through the development of our 7 Learning Modules
+Harvest Academy has also embraced educating our students through the development of our 7 Learning Modules

 Stimulating the Learning Process.